MattiaMiolato/ods_project/README.txt

-This project was create in the context of an university assigment.
+This project was created in the context of an university assigment.
 We were asked to study and compare different algorithm in order to perform adversarial attack on a neural network.

 - preliminaries 	file to execute in order to have the right set up